How Does Leverage Trading Affect Profit?

 Key takeaways

-• The three most prominent factors that decide how big a profit can get are the leverage ratio, the market conditions, and the strategy used.
+• The three most prominent factors that decide how big a profit can get are the ratio, the market conditions, and the strategy used.

 Content table